VEB.RF: State Development Corporation (from 2018)

 In May 2018 Igor Shuvalov replaced Gorkov as VEB's new chairman.
 The following July, the bank requested a further $16 billion bailout from the Russian government.
 In October 2018 it announced plans to rebrand, changing its denomination into 'National Development Institute', and confirming it would be granted 600 billion rubles ($9.1 billion) in subsidies from the federal budget by 2024, in addition to the 125 billion rubles received in 2018.

 The net profit for the 2018 amounted to 3.85 billion rubles after a loss to 200.4 billion rubles a year earlier.
 The net profit for the first quarter of 2019 17.6 billion rubles.

 In 2019, after a long period when VEB.RF, instead of financing new projects, was engaged in servicing distressed assets, new investment projects appeared in the portfolio of the state corporation.
 In the framework of VEB.RF went into the development of the Udokan's copper deposit ($490 million), the production of sulfuric acid at the "KuibyshevAzot" and capacity expansion of "Shchekinoazot" for the production of methanol (the total participation of the corporation 8.5 billion.).
 VEB.RF started financing the project of construction of six large-tonnage vessels at the Zvezda super-shipyard near Vladivostok.
 Also VEB.RF, Gazprombank and Sberbank announced the funding of the development of the Talitsky area of the Verkhnekamsk potash deposit in Perm.
 VEB.RF and Sberbank will provide a syndicated loan for the modernization of Novaport group's regional airports in six cities of Russia, and together with Rockwell Capital will build the largest pulp and paper mill in Siberia.

+As of 31 December 2025, the assets of the VEB.RF Group amounted to RUB 7.5086 trillion.
+The Group's capital increased by 11.3% in 2025, or RUB 110.4 billion, reaching RUB 1.0881 trillion at year-end.
+VEB.RF's net profit under International Financial Reporting Standards (IFRS) amounted to RUB 89.4 billion in 2025, an increase of 17.9%, or RUB 13.6 billion, compared with 2024.

+Under its 2021-2024 strategy, the total value of projects and transactions supported by the VEB.RF Group amounted to RUB 24.4 trillion, against a target of RUB 17 trillion, including RUB 8.6 trillion in direct support.
+By 2030, the Group plans to support projects worth more than RUB 30 trillion, including RUB 15 trillion in projects involving VEB.RF financing.